Inn on the Park

 No analysis available

-The public remarks repeatedly and explicitly state the Inn on the Park is legally allowed to operate short-term rentals (multiple mentions of legal short-term/vacation rental approval and dates).
-Set to true with very high confidence.
+Public remarks repeatedly and explicitly state the Inn on the Park is legally allowed to operate short-term rentals (multiple references to legal approval and dates).
+Despite a few contradictory lines, the preponderance of remarks indicates STRs are allowed, so this is set to true with high confidence.

-No listing states participation in any rental/hotel pool is mandatory; multiple remarks emphasize flexibility (owner use, ability to rent, optional programs).
-Therefore mandatory participation is false with high confidence.
+No listing states participation in any rental/hotel pool is mandatory; multiple remarks emphasize flexibility and owner use.
+Therefore str_mandatory_pool is false with high confidence.

 No analysis available